 - Orange Seal Sealant: http://bit.ly/OrangeSealJKW

-When I first built this Ripmo AF up, I was just getting back on the horse after breaking my pelvis clean in half.
+When I first built this Ripmo up, I was just getting back on the horse after breaking my pelvis clean in half.
 The first few rides on the AF it took me some adapting to get used to.
-I had been riding my Ripmo Carbon and HD4 quite a lot before the AF, and while there was certainly a recovery gap till I was riding more at my regular level, I did notice some stuff where I definitely preferred the AF over the Ripmo Carbon, and of course, there were a few things I didn’t enjoy so much.
+I had been riding my Ripmo Carbon and HD4 quite a lot before the AF, and while there was certainly a recovery gap till I was riding more at my regular level, I did notice some stuff where I definitely preferred the AF over the Ripmo Carbon, but of course, there were a few things I didn’t enjoy so much.

 As all the over reviews mention, the overall value for the price is phenomenal.
 I enjoy this bike just a much as I enjoyed my Ripmo carbon- actually, I like it more.
 A stock SLX build is a great bike, and while it would cost less than half of my own build, it would deliver far more than half of the performance.